cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 # Step 4: Mutations (40 min)

-Where queries are to reading from a data store, mutation are to writing to it.
-There is a lot of overlap between how queries and mutations work in Apollo and GraphQL.
-First let's head back to our GraphiQL interface.
+Where queries are to reading from a data store, mutation are to writing to it, and there is a lot of overlap between how these both work in Apollo and GraphQL.

+First let's head back to GraphiQL.

 Mutations follow the same syntactical structure as queries, but they always need to start with the `mutation` keyword, start by typing that followed by opening and closing curly braces `{}`.
-This is called the operation type.
+Again, this is called the operation type.

 There generally are three kinds of mutations: creating, updating and deleting.
 For our case, we want to update our customer. so let's use the GraphiQL Docs interface to find the mutation we want update our customer, `customerUpdate`.
 Add that inside the curly braces.
-We are going to call our mutation `CustomerUpdate`.
+We are also going to give our our mutation an operation name of `CustomerUpdate`.

 ```graphql
 mutation CustomerUpdate {